A Skeptic’s Guide to the New CDC Guidelines for Vaccinated People

 Frankly, there isn’t one.
 The catch is your comfort level.
-The new guidelines, like the vaccine, aren’t designed to completely eliminate your risk of catching, spreading, or getting sick with COVID-19.
+The new CDC guidelines, like the vaccine, aren’t designed to completely eliminate your risk of catching, spreading, or getting sick with COVID-19.
 You will never be at zero risk until COVID-19 is eradicated… which probably won’t happen, ever.
 We all have to get comfortable with balancing acceptable risks and precautions.
-And according to the CDC, seeing vaccinated grandparents makes the cut.
+And according to the CDC guidelines, seeing vaccinated grandparents makes the cut.

 We’re rushing this, right?
 How long after the final dose are vaccinated people safe?

 When vaccinated people get together, they should still wear a mask, right?

 Nope.
 Vaccinated individuals can gather indoors without masks or social distancing, according to CDC guidelines.
 Just keep your group size small.

 What about unvaccinated people?
 Can we really go see our happily-vaccinated friends and family?

 The CDC says yes, if the unvaccinated people are young and healthy.
 Vaccinated folks may visit unvaccinated individuals from one household indoors without masks or social distancing, so long as none of the unvaccinated people in that household are at high risk for severe COVID-19.

 And if there’s more than one unvaccinated person… put the brakes on it?